OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ### Life Cycle

 Vocabularies are rarely permanent corpora with a fixed set of codes.
 Instead, codes and concepts are added and get deprecated.
 The OMOP CDM is a model to support longitudinal patient data, which means it needs to support concepts that were used in the past and might no longer be active, and the other way around support new concepts and place them into context.
-There are three fields in the CONCEPT table that describe the possible situations, as described in Table \@ref(tab:validityRules).
+There are three fields in the CONCEPT table that describe the possible situations, as described in Table \@ref(tab:validityRules). \index{concept!life cycle}

 Table: (\#tab:validityRules) Validity rules for concepts, with active, deprecated, upgraded and reused concepts.